 Experimentalism is old and is subject to perpetual reinvention.
 It is emblematic of a range of key contemporary phenomena – scientific curiosity and the pursuit of objectivity, the cultural fascination for unconventional ways of life and the political rhetoric of crisis.
 Philosopher John Dewey coined the term ‘democratic experimentalism’ as early as 1927.
 For him, knowledge was rooted in experiences arising from moments of crisis.
 In my book on “Experimenalism and Sociology” (english translation in preparation) I am asking: what conclusions might we draw about the present era in light of Dewey’s social philosophy?
 It shows how sociological experimentalism paves the way from a science of crisis to a science of experience, one that views uncertainty as the necessary point of departure for every form of research practice.
 Taking his lead from physics, Dewey took the notion of the experiment literally as the experience-based and operational transformation of ignorance into knowledge, inspired by the instrumental procedures of the natural scientific experiment.
 On this view, rather than a problem, ignorance – in other words uncertainty and crisis situations – is the stimulus for problem-solving action.
-Dewey’s thesis – and this is the point of departure for my conceptual inquiry – is surely of crucial importance to a sociology that, beyond its role as a ‘crisis science’ of modernity, sees itself as a steward of societal self-reflection that also wants to help solve problems.
-This thesis challenges a sociology that views itself as a ‘science of experience’ with re-engaging with the ignorance that is the pre-requisite for the exploration of new knowledge.
-But we can grasp the consequences of this thesis for sociology only if we define the experiment not just as a social trope to be observed but concurrently as a tool for generating sociological knowledge.
-This ontological continuity between knowledge and practice is the departure to re-think the ontological differences between nature and society, as well as between crisis and experience.
+Dewey’s thesis – and this is the point of departure for my conceptual inquiry – is surely of crucial importance to the current global sanitary crisis.
+Taking the crisis as a point of departure for a socio-ecological transformation challenges our modern way of life in a most fundamental way.
+But we can grasp the consequences of this idea only if we define the experiment not just as a social trope to be observed but concurrently as a tool for generating transformative knowledge.
+This interdependence between knowledge and practice is the departure to re-think the ontological differences between nature and society, as well as between crisis and experience.
 The books explores the procedural approach of sociological experimentalism through a plea for an ecological ontology, discussed through the three dimensions “experience”, “trial” and “cooperation”.
-Finally, it concludes on the practical research consequences on the level of world societies in the era of ecological crisis, aiming for inter- and transdisciplinary research including the natural sciences, and for democratic experimentalism in an age of increasing social and political disparities.
+Finally, it concludes on the practical consequences in the era of global ecological and sanitary vulnerability, aiming for inter- and transdisciplinary research including the natural sciences, and, finally, for democratic experimentalism in times of increasing social and political disparities within the world society.

 - Bogusz, Tanja & Estrid Sørensen (2019): „Thinking with Stefan Beck‘s ‚Ecologies of Expertise‘ (2012) & ‚Sachen, Tat-Sachen, Tatsachen‘ (2014)“, in: Niewöhner, Jörg (ed.): After Practice.
 Thinking through Matter and Meaning relationally.
 Berlin: Panama Verlag, pp. 137-152.